HINRICH SCHOLARSHIPNUS Lee Kuan Yew School of Public Policy

 “This scholarship is an important recognition.
 It has inspired me to become an advocate for mutually beneficial and sustainable global trade.”

-Based in Guangzhou, China, Yuchao is a Research Assistant at the Institute of Urban Management Studies, an affiliate of the Guangzhou Academy of Social Science.
-He is researching “International metropolitan strategies for Guangzhou and Greater Bay Areas” and has drafted report on “Guangzhou City population and strategies to 2050”.
+Prior to his UN internship, Yuchao worked as a Research Assistant at the Institute of Urban Management Studies, an affiliate of the Guangzhou Academy of Social Science.
+In this role, he worked on international metropolitan strategies for Guangzhou and the Greater Bay Areas, and drafted a report titled “Guangzhou City population and strategies to 2050”.

 Having studied for five years to comprehend China’s public policy, I developed a strong interest to be an analyst of China policy formulation and its potential global impacts.